 The Court expects professionals employed pursuant to section 327 of the Code to promptly file and serve applications requesting approval of their employment.
 The Court normally holds orders on employment applications for the period set forth in Rule 6003(a), if applicable or, where Rule 6003(a) no longer applies, holds such orders for 7 days.
 The Court encourages the use of its standard form Order Authorizing Employment of Counsel whenever appropriate.
-Professionals may request approval of their employment as of the date of the application or nunc pro tunc to the date upon which they begin providing services to the bankruptcy estate.
-Professionals seeking nunc pro tunc approval of their employment should address the factors set forth in In re Atkins, 69 F.3d 970 (9th Cir.
+Professionals may request approval of their employment as of the date of the application or retroactive to the date upon which they begin providing services to the bankruptcy estate.
+Professionals seeking retroactive approval of their employment should address the factors set forth in In re Atkins, 69 F.3d 970 (9th Cir.
 1995).
-Professionals who perform significant services prior to filing and serving an application requesting approval of their employment.
-The Court does not require nunc pro tunc approval when the employment application is filed and properly served within 30 days of the commencement of work by the professional.
+Professionals who perform significant services prior to filing and serving an application requesting approval of their employment should consider requesting retroactive approval of their employment.
+The Court does not require retroactive approval when the employment application is filed and properly served within 30 days of the commencement of work by the professional.